Vill-Lab/Awesome-Evolving-ReID/README.md

 ---

 ## Previous change history
-### :high_brightness: Updated 2025-02-14
+### :high_brightness: Updated 2025-02-19
-- The github page for "Awesome-Evovling-ReID" has been created.
+- The GitHub page for "Awesome-Evovling-ReID" has been created.

 ### :high_brightness: Updated 2025-02-14
-- The github page for "Awesome-Evovling-ReID" has been created.
+- The GitHub page for "Awesome-Evovling-ReID" has been created.

 **We will immediately reflect the matter if it should be corrected.
 We hope this github page helps many people with research purposes.**